-- No. Under Canadian insolvency and restructuring laws, "bankruptcy" is a specific type of proceeding under which an insolvent company's operations are terminated and its assets are sold or "liquidated". - The CCAA proceedings, among other things, prevents creditors from forcing a company into bankruptcy.
-For this reason, CCAA proceedings are sometimes referred to as "bankruptcy protection".
+- No. Under Canadian insolvency and restructuring laws, "bankruptcy" is a specific type of proceeding under which an insolvent company's operations are terminated and its assets are sold or "liquidated." - The CCAA proceedings, amongst other things, prevents creditors from forcing the company into bankruptcy.
+For this reason, CCAA proceedings are sometimes referred to as "bankruptcy protection."

-3. Why is the Company under CCAA?
+3. Why did F&F file for CCAA?

-The Company has been facing significant liquidity issues.
-The Company's lenders needed to commence proceedings under the CCAA to afford the Company creditor-protection and give it the time and stability needed to restructure and to continue its ongoing strategic review process, which may include running a sale process.
+- The Company has been facing significant liquidity issues.
+The Company needed to commence proceedings under the CCAA to afford the Company protection from its creditors and give it the time and stability needed to restructure and to continue its ongoing strategic review process, which may include running a sale process. - As part of the CCAA process, the Company has sought approval of \$9.8 million in debtor in possession financing, which will provide the Company with sufficient liquidity to fund the CCAA proceedings and other short-term working capital requirements while it completes a restructuring of its business.

-4. What is going to happen in the CCAA?
-What does this mean for the Company's Operations?
+4. What is going to happen in the CCAA proceedings?
+What does this mean for the Company's operations?

-- The Company will continue its operations in the ordinary course, within the CCAA proceedings, and implement cost-savings and other restructuring plans. - Subject to the oversight of the Court and its appointed Monitor, the Company will remain in control of its business and operations.
+• The Company will continue its operations in the ordinary course, within the CCAA proceedings, and implement cost-savings and other restructuring plans.
+The Company plans to continue to operate a large number of stores, generate significant employment and to service its customers across Canada.

+• Subject to the oversight of the Court and its appointed Monitor, the Company will remain in control of its business and operations.

-5. How long will the CCAA proceeding take to complete?
+5. How long will the CCAA proceedings take to complete?

-- At this time, we do not know how long the proceedings will take to complete.
-We will provide further updates as appropriate. - The Court has granted an initial stay of proceedings of up to 10 days, which is the maximum allowed by law on an initial application under the CCAA.
-This may be extended by the Court.
-It is anticipated that such extension will be sought within 10 days. - Information on the filing and upcoming milestones throughout the CCAA proceedings can be found on a website being maintained by the Monitor at: http://cfcanada.fticonsulting.com/Chesswood
+- The Company will work to complete its restructuring in a timely fashion, though there is no standard timeframe for the duration of CCAA proceedings.
+At this time, we do not know how long the proceedings will take to complete.
+We will provide further updates as appropriate. - The Court has granted an initial stay of proceedings of 10 days, which is the maximum allowed by law on an initial application under the CCAA, and the Company is entitled to request extensions of such a timeframe. - The Company intends to return to Court within the first 10 days following the Court's Initial Order and will seek an extension to the stay period to execute on its ongoing operations, cost-savings initiatives, and other restructuring plans. - Information on the filing and upcoming milestones throughout the CCAA proceedings can be found on a website being maintained by the Monitor at: http://cfcanada.fticonsulting.com/fireandflower